jimmycyu/rpncalculator/README.md

 run `./gradlew build` to compile the project

-run `java -cp build/libs/RPNCalculator-1.0-SNAPSHOT.jar com.airwallex.rpncalculator.RpnCalculator`
+run `java -cp build/libs/RPNCalculator-1.0-SNAPSHOT.jar com.airwallex.rpncalculator.RpnCalculator` to start the application for test.